Forward, in the Faith of Our Fathers

 I would say that I am at a loss as to why anyone would condemn the German National Socialists as not Christian or even anti-Christian, but I am only too aware of the dual nature of the underlying (generally willful) ignorance and malice.
 For the ignorant (although less so for those who are willfully so), there are cures; for the malicious, there is a coming day of wrath and darkness and fire.
 I have nothing to say to the malicious, to the malefactor, for he does not have ears to hear.
 As I have said before and elsewhere: My interest is in the sheep — lost or otherwise; the wolves and the false shepherds will surely have their day — we rest securely in God’s promises of that reckoning.
 Therefore, the balance of this conclusion, consisting of two points, is directed toward the Christian with a heart of flesh — and not of stone — and ears to hear.

 My first concluding point is that the authors1 of this document were clearly Christian men.
 Whatever lies you have been told about these men with regard to what they believed, you are now without excuse — I have deprived you of the (flimsy) excuse of ignorance.
 You have been told that the German National Socialists hated those of other races, and yet here stands their confession that men of other races can be Christians who must not be excluded from Word and Sacrament (Point 4) and that all races need the Gospel (Point 24).
 You have been told that the German National Socialists wanted to replace Christianity with the worship of race (or some sort of race-based neopaganism), and yet here stands their confession that explicitly rejects any ‘attempts to replace Christianity with a racial religion’2 (Point 18).
 You have been told that they wanted to replace Christianity with a supposed “Positive Christianity”, and yet here stands their confession that positive Christianity means “faith in Christ, salvation through Christ, and actions inspired by Christ”.
 This is nothing other than Sola Fide, Solo Christo, and a living faith that produces good works (see James); if this is not your ‘Christianity’, then your ‘Christianity’ is not Christianity at all.
-I leave you to the Eighth Commandment, your conscience and God.
+I leave you to the Eighth Commandment, your conscience, and God.

 My second concluding point is that the authors of this document were facing, in their day, issues similar to those we are facing today.
 The Confessions of our fathers do not address the issues of our day (Point 15), and so we must forge the path ahead with our Confessions as companions and encouragement, but not truly (or at least not fully) as guides.
 We have Scripture, of course, and thanks be to God that He has not let us fall so far as the Israelites who literally lost the Scriptures in a pile of rubble, but so did the early Church, which nearly fell to Arianism, and the medieval Church, which nearly fell to works righteousness.
 Each and every faithful Confession has been a response to urgent, pressing need.
 We face, today, yet another existential crisis, and it calls for another Confession, not to alter or amend the faith of our fathers, but to defend it against new attacks of the devil and the world.
 The Church is our beloved mother, and it is our filial duty to defend her against all threats — komm Sieg oder Blutzeugenschaft.
 Whether we testify to God’s power and glory with victory or to the inestimable treasure that is the Church and her proclamation with our blood rests with God alone — ours is the duty and His is the outcome.